Planning Maps / Areas / Penrith / Glenmore Park

 Is Glenmore Park flood-prone?

-Very little of Glenmore Park carries a mapped flood overlay (the Penrith average is 0%).
+Flood mapping covers Glenmore Park and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 0%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Glenmore Park bushfire-prone?